 Drew Hicken, a founder of Wasatch Equality and one of the plaintiffs in the suit, doesn't buy Alta's reasoning.

 "That is just ridiculous," he said.
 "They're all talking about traversing.
 If you need to have a lower traversing line for snowboarders, so be it.
-Sometimes that's how it is at Snowbird, and everyone gets along fine."

 "We don't think that any of the reasons we've heard articulated from Alta are legitimate," said plaintiffs' attorney Jonathan R. Schofield of Parr Brown Gee & Loveless.
 "The fact that a snowboarder can't do a traverse doesn't mean they can't use other parts of the mountain.
 There's a lot of terrain on Alta that can be accessed just fine by snowboarders."